mfahadahmed2020/Exercises-45-100-Days-Challenge-with-TypeScript/README.md

 Q 137 - Implement a try-catch block to handle potential errors in a block of code.

 Q 138 - Describe how to use breakpoints in browser developer tools to debug JavaScript code.

+Q 139 - List three reserved words in JavaScript and create a valid use case for each.

+Q 140 - Explain the error that occurs when trying to use a reserved word as a variable name.

+Q 141 - Discuss the significance of the await reserved word in asynchronous JavaScript.